 Per diem is taxable if an employee does not provide or leaves information out of an expense report.
 It is also taxable if you give the employee a flat amount.
-If you give an employee above the maximum per diem allowance, the excess is taxable.
+The excess is taxable if you give an employee above the maximum per diem allowance.

 Do not include per diem in an employee’s wages on Form W-2.
 You will only include per diem in an employee’s wages if the rate exceeds the IRS approved maximum rates or the employee does not provide an expense report.